**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Source: Sublime Stitching

-It’s perfect for filling in spaces, and it’s pretty easy to make a clean edge with it.
+It’s perfect for filling in spaces, and it’s easy to make a clean edge with it.
 You just have to go slow enough to make sure you don’t leave any big gaps in between the long, straight stitches.

 Step 4.
 Continue filling each section, using different colored embroidery floss.